ROS-FE/fe-ros-docs/docs/introduction/index.md

 - one ROS master in the entire network
 - all nodes must use the same ROS master (`ROS_MASTER_URI`)
-- ull two-way connection between devices
+- two-way connection between devices
 - each device must present itself with a name that other devices recognize

 [http://wiki.ros.org/ROS/Tutorials/MultipleMachines](http://wiki.ros.org/ROS/Tutorials/MultipleMachines)